Home

 If you choose to sell, you can use Backpack Exchange to easily convert your SOL into cash or explore lending options for additional yield.
 If you choose to hold, keep your SOL safe and productive with a secure Solana wallet and check our guide to getting started with Solana wallets.

-And no matter which path you take, monitor the live Solana price today on Backpack Exchange to stay informed.
+And no matter which path you take, monitor the live Solana price today to stay informed.

 Learn more about Backpack